PitPik/VOM/README.md

 # VOM (Virtual Object Model)

 VOM is a tiny model controller (1.6KB).
-It can be used to either abstract items on a DOM page such as containers, widgets, form items, element groups, etc. or to just simply create a flat model and keep track of changes in this model and reflect them for example in a view.
+It can be used to either abstract element structure on a DOM page such as containers, widgets, form items, element groups, etc. to build complex apps or to just simply create a flat model and keep track of changes in this model and reflect them for example in a view.

 The strong point of VOM is that it automatically registers changes in its model and can react on that.
 It is aware of depth of the model, just like in a DOM structure (so it has children with an index and parents) and therefore can be used for complex structures such as menu trees, categorical structures or for example CMS items on a page.
 VOM provides an API similar to the DOM-API (appendChild, replaceChild, insertBefore, ...) so it is quite easy to understand and to learn.